-The Regional Simulation and Training Center (RSTC) is located within a 40,000 square foot building and is shared with the Texas Tech University Health Sciences Center El Paso Gayle Greve Hunt School of Nursing.
+The Regional Simulation and Training Center (RSTC) is a little under 12,000 square feet of simulation space located in the Texas Tech University Health Sciences Center El Paso Gayle Greve Hunt School of Nursing.
 The center is made up of the following:

 - Pediatric Room